community led housing projects in London

 Residents have moved into London’s first 23 Community Land Trust homes, offering genuine affordability in perpetuity.

-emerging projects
+supported projects

 A group of people who know each other from church, looking to create affordable, inter-generational cohousing.